 - We ask that you light campfires at designated campfire sites.
-Metsähallitus permits hikers to light campfires using branches and twigs in other spots without a permit if there is no campfire site within 0.5 km of your location.
+Metsähallitus permits hikers in Lapland to light campfires using branches and twigs in other spots without a permit if there is no campfire site within 0.5 km of your location.
 Please note that this does not apply to other areas in Finland.

 - It is prohibited to light campfires even in the designated campfire sites if the forest fire warning or the grass fire warning is in effect.
 Check the current warnings (en.ilmatieteenlaitos.fi).
 You can however use a camping cooker.

 - For more information on lighting campfires see the Hiking in Finland -pages.